-- Introduced a formulaic annual incentive program for our executive officers, with pre-established, rigorous, and quantifiable performance targets that are relevant for our firm and industry see page 32 - Established share ownership guidelines for our executive officers, set at 10x base salary for our CEO and Executive Vice Presidents, and at 3x base salary for other executive officers see page 35
+- Formulaic annual incentive program for our executive officers, with pre-established, rigorous and quantifiable performance targets that are relevant for our firm and industry - Ø Robust share ownership guidelines for our executive officers and non-employee directors - Detailed, individual Board skills matrix that highlights our Board's key skills and qualifications that are directly relevant to our business, strategy and operations

-White Mountains remains in a transitional period marked by thoughtful and patient redeployment of undeployed capital generated from sales of businesses in recent years, and the CNG Committee remains committed to ensuring that our executive compensation programs and governance practices continue to motivate long-term value creation.
-We believe the actions highlighted above are responsive to our shareholders' input, and we welcome your continued feedback.
+Following the successful redeployment of undeployed capital generated from sales of businesses in recent years, the CNG Committee remains committed to ensuring that our executive compensation programs and governance practices continue to motivate long-term value creation.
+We believe we have been responsive to our shareholders' input, and we welcome your continued feedback.